Mott's law for the v.r.h. random resistor network and for Mott's random walk: Main results for ,

-\rosso{The above fact on LR crossings is one of the main tools in the proof of the following result:} \begin{Theorem}[Lower bound in Mott's law] Suppose that $\nu\in \cvp$ and take $\bbP={\rm PPP}[\rho,\nu]$.
+\begin{Remark} The results in \cite[Section~3]{FH} imply that Fact~\ref{cortocircuito} remains valid when replacing $\l^+_c(\a), \nu^+_{1,\a}$ by $\l_{1,\a}, \nu_{1,\a}$, respectively.
+Since \cite{FH} is not yet published at the moment, we mention this extension separately. \end{Remark} \rosso{The above fact on LR crossings is one of the main tools in the proof of the following result:} \begin{Theorem}[Lower bound in Mott's law] Suppose that $\nu\in \cvp$ and take $\bbP={\rm PPP}[\rho,\nu]$.
 Then we have